 This is an interesting community issue because it is interwoven with land use planning and real estate development policy.
-On many pages of this website, we are urging you on to greater housing density so that development will be more cost-effective.
+On many pages of this website, we are urging you on to greater housing density so that development--and the transportation and utility investments that support it-- will be more cost-effective.

 However, another angle deserving very serious consideration in areas prone to land subsidence is the cost of that density in terms of water consumption.
 In places that are becoming more dense, water conservation becomes an extremely serious issue.

 This is all a little ironic, since some instances of land subsidence are inherent in geological processes over which human beings have little control.

 But the greater incidence of problematic and expensive land subsidence hazards in recent decades really highlights the impact and human causes of the dewatering phenomenon.
 Dewatering is the process when an aquifer, the technical name for an underground water source, is being pumped faster than it is recharging.

 Some of you have had traumatic instances of sinking of the earth, such as the tiny community of Benld, Illinois, where a seven-year-old elementary school built over old coal mines subsided suddenly and caused an unanticipated $26 million expense to taxpayers.